codetracker-learning/hip-hop-pizza-and-wangs/instructions/mvp.md

 ## Part 1: ERDs and Authentication
 * Create an authentication branch and add a navbar with a logout button, and place the google login button somewhere for you to test
   * Note: There are components that you can use to get started and style later.
 We just want you to get your auth set up by yourself.
+* When your user is **logged out**:
+  - They should NOT see the navbar.
-* When your user is **logged out** they should see the navbar with only a brand.
-And an h1 on the page that says Hip Hop Pizza and Wings (make a `homeLoggedOut` component for this)
+  - They should see either an h1 or the Logo on the page that says Hip Hop Pizza and Wings (make a `homeLoggedOut` component for this)
+  - A button to login
+* When your user is **logged in**:
+  - Navbar:
+    - they should see a navbar with a brand
+    - A logout button in the navbar
+    - A link to view all orders in the navbar
+    - A link to Create an Order in the navbar
+  - Page:
-* When your user is logged in they should see a navbar with a brand and a logout button and an H1 on the page that says, Welcome user! (make a `homeLoggedIn` component for this)
+    - And an H1 on the page that says, Welcome, username! (make a `homeLoggedIn` component for this)
+    - Button to view orders
+    - Button to create an order
+    - Button to view revenue

 ## Part 2: READ

 ### Setup

-* Create some JSON data.
+* Create some JSON data
 * Import that data into firebase
+* Test your endpoints using Postman and create a collection for your app

 #### Acceptence Criteria

-* As an authenticated user, when the app first loads, I should see a home screen that Welcome's the user with their name and a button that reads "View Orders".
+* As an authenticated user, when the app first loads, I should see a home screen that Welcome's the user with their name and the following buttons:
+  - View Orders
+  - Create an Order

 * As an authenticated user, I should be able to see a list of all of the orders.
 * As an authenticated user, I should be able to see the following details from a single order:
   * Order Name